PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

 > Multiplexing involves the simultaneous transmission of several messages along a single channel of communication.

-To use this approach, you must have an account on one of the large clusters: Della, Stellar, Tiger or Traverse.
+To use this approach, you must have an account on one of the large clusters: Della, Stellar or Tiger

 The following solution is from Bill Wichser of Research Computing.